 The Niepoort family has been operating independently in the port wine market since 1842.
 Franciscus Marius Niepoort, born in Hilversum, Holland, set foot in Portugal and founded the now world-famous company.

 Dirk van der Niepoort, born in 1964, discovered his passion for wine as a young man during an internship at the Mövenpick wine merchant in Switzerland.
 The conventional work in the Port wine house no longer fulfilled him.
 He wanted to grow his own grapes in order to control quality right from the start.
 Dirk also intended to foot tread his wines in lagares (traditional granite fermentation basins common in the Douro region).
 This is an expensive type of maceration that requires a lot of hand and foot work.
-However, the passionate winemaker was certain that the port wines would lose density and complexity if they were only fermented in tanks.
+However, the passionate winemaker was certain that the port wines would lose density and complexity if they were solely fermented in tanks.

-He therefore bought the dilapidated Quinta de Nápoles in the Cima Corgo sub-region on the left bank of the Tedo, a tributary of the Douro.
+He therefore bought the dilapidated Quinta de Nápoles in the Cima Corgo sub-region on the left bank of the Tedo, a tributary of the Douro Valley.
 The Quinta was mentioned in historical documents as early as 1496, making it one of the oldest properties in the entire region.
 A year later, the company also bought Quinta do Carril, which is located just above Quinta de Nápoles.

 However, the Niepoorts could not immediately work with the vineyards, which had been neglected for decades: first they had to make substantial investments.
 15 hectares had to be completely replanted.
 Another 10 hectares with vines older than 70 years could be preserved.